ElWanderer/kOS_scripts/documentation/readme.md

 In turn, both of the init scripts will load and run the common library.
 There is a potential circular dependency here. loadScript() is a function in the init.ks/init\_multi.ks file, but it in turn calls pOut(), a printing function in the init\_common.ks library.
 We can't use pOut() until we've actually run the common library.
 To solve this we make use of an extra parameter in the loadScript() function, loud_mode.
 By passing in false, we disable the usual printing and logging that the loadScript() function does.
 Not all printing is disabled: if there were an error, this is still printed.
 That happens on the grounds that we were going to crash anyway, if we couldn't load a file (e.g. due to lack of space).

+The init\_common.ks library triggers quite a few pieces of code as well as adding a suite of library functions.
+If timewarp was active when we booted up (which can happen if we run out of electrical power during time warp), this is disabled.
+We also wait for the ship to be unpacked:

+    IF WARP <> 0 { SET WARP TO 0. }
+    WAIT UNTIL SHIP:UNPACKED.

+We initialise the staging timer with the current time.
+This is often used for checks such as "has it been more than x seconds since we last staged" to guide whether it's okay to stage again and for certain actions e.g. we want to wait for about 5 seconds after triggering the launch escape system, then jettison it.

+    setTime("STAGE").

+We have the capability of running a ship-specific script.
+This uses the ship's name to determine which file to try loading, but note that it searches the craft sub-directory of /Ships/scripts.
+If this exists, it is copied to "1:/craft.ks" and run.
+On a subsequent boot, we check first to see if we already have a craft-specific file and if so go straight to running it:

+    GLOBAL CRAFT_AFP IS "0:/craft/" + padRep(0,"_",SHIP:NAME) + ".ks".
+    GLOBAL CRAFT_LFP IS "1:/craft.ks".
+    IF NOT EXISTS (CRAFT_LFP) AND EXISTS (CRAFT_AFP) { COPYPATH(CRAFT_AFP,CRAFT_LFP). }
+    IF EXISTS(CRAFT_LFP) { RUNONCEPATH(CRAFT_LFP). }

+Then we open a terminal and clear its screen ready for output:

+    CORE:DOEVENT("Open Terminal").
+    CLEARSCREEN.

+Lastly, we print out the filename and version.
+This is useful for checking what versions of files are actually running:

+    pOut("init_common.ks v1.2.0 20160902").

+Each init script, boot script and library file has a similar print statement.

 ### Global variable reference

 #### RESUME\_FN